JoshRees-Haughton/yahtzee/README.md

 1. Allow player to play multiple games in a row.
 2. Implement other Yahtzee Joker rules, with the ability for the player to be able to choose (see "Yahtzee bonuses and Joker rules" in https://en.wikipedia.org/wiki/Yahtzee).
-3. Implement saving of both global and player high scores.